Crystal T’ai Chi © - All Rights Reserved. Site updated 27 May 2010 Contact

 improves arthritis.
 Arthritis is the No. 1 cause of disability.
 It is now a national health priority, according to the president of the Arthritis Foundation of Australia, Ita Buttrose.
 The overall financial cost of arthritis to business is around

 $9 billion annually.
 A newly published study has shown that the low-tech and low-cost ancient art of T’ai Chi improves the condition by 29-35% within three months.
-Conducted by three Korean professors and a Sydney general practitioner with the collaboration of two universities and one major hospital, it is the largest randomised study of its kind.
+Conducted by three Korean professors and Dr Paul Lam with the collaboration of two universities and one major hospital, it is the largest randomised study of its kind.
 Based on the 12 forms of Sun-style T’ai Chi (created by Dr Paul Lam and a team of T’ai Chi and medical experts), the study found that after only 12 weeks, the arthritic symptoms, balance, and physical functioning of older women with OA were greatly improved.
 The study has shown that after three months, patients have 35% less pain, 29% less stiffness, 29% more ability to perform daily tasks (like climbing stairs), as well as improved abdominal muscles and better balance.

 View the study published in the September 2003 issue of “The Journal of Rheumatology.”